Plaintext still works. SecretRefs are opt-in per credential.

 - Success swaps the snapshot atomically.

-- Startup failure aborts gateway startup.
+- A strict startup failure aborts Gateway startup.

 - Providing an explicit per-call channel token to an outbound helper/tool call does not trigger SecretRef activation; activation points remain startup, reload, and explicit